AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 ## The Doppler Effect
 The phenomenon you will hear repeated most throughout this argument is variations of The Doppler Effect, sometimes referred to as *"Doppler shift"*, or when discussed under the paradigm of relativity, *"relativistic Doppler shift"*, since normal principles of the Doppler Effect do not apply to relativity in the same way.
 An understanding of this simple phenomenon in its entirety is a requirement.

 The Doppler Effect is very simple.
 At its core, the principle is simply that speeds are added together.
 If you throw a ball while running, it will move faster than a ball thrown from a stationary position.
 A bullet fired from a moving vehicle travels faster than a bullet fired from a fixed position.
-And a sound wave emitted from an accelerating plane might travel faster than the sound wave directly in front of it, (a sonic boom).

-Speaking of sonic booms, before being able to grasp the problems of a constant velocity of light, the reader must fully understand the concept of the Doppler Effect, which is fairly straightforward.

-The Doppler Effect is fundamentally very simple.

-In short, speeds are always added together.
-A 9mm bullet travels at 850mph.
-A bullet fired from a vehicle moving 50mph will travel at 900mph.
-We apply this concept to everything in the known universe *except for light.

 ## What Relativity Is And Isn't